ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Pointer Length:** The length of the projected forward pointer beam, this is basically the distance able to point from the controller position.
  * **Pointer Density:** The number of items to render in the beam bezier curve.
 A high number here will most likely have a negative impact of game performance due to large number of rendered objects.
+ * **Beam Curve Offset:** The amount of height offset to apply to the projected beam to generate a smoother curve even when the beam is pointing straight.
+ * **Beam Height Limit Angle:** The maximum angle in degrees of the controller before the beam curve height is restricted.
+A lower angle setting will prevent the beam being projected high into the sky and curving back down.
+ * **Rescale Pointer Tracer:** Rescale each pointer tracer element according to the length of the Bezier curve.
  * **Show Pointer Cursor:** A cursor is displayed on the ground at the location the beam ends at, it is useful to see what height the beam end location is, however it can be turned off by toggling this.
  * **Pointer Cursor Radius:** The size of the ground pointer cursor.
 This number also affects the size of the objects in the bezier curve beam.
 The larger the radius, the larger the objects will be.
  * **Pointer Cursor Match Target Rotation:** The pointer cursor will be rotated to match the angle of the target surface if this is true, if it is false then the pointer cursor will always be horizontal.
- * **Beam Curve Offset:** The amount of height offset to apply to the projected beam to generate a smoother curve even when the beam is pointing straight.
- * **Beam Height Limit Angle:** The maximum angle in degrees of the controller before the beam curve height is restricted.
-A lower angle setting will prevent the beam being projected high into the sky and curving back down.
  * **Custom Pointer Tracer:** A custom Game Object can be applied here to use instead of the default sphere for the beam tracer.
 The custom Game Object will match the rotation of the controller.
  * **Custom Pointer Cursor:** A custom Game Object can be applied here to use instead of the default flat cylinder for the pointer cursor.
- * **Layers To Ignore:** The layers to ignore when raycasting.
  * **Valid Teleport Location Object:** A custom Game Object can be applied here to appear only if the teleport is allowed (its material will not be changed ).
- * **Rescale Pointer Tracer:** Rescale each pointer tracer element according to the length of the Bezier curve.

 ### Example